Wireless FOB with MikroTik and Wireguard

 One peculiarity regarding Wireguard is that it has no concept of client and server.
 Every Wireguard tunnel is a peer-to-peer network.
 Wireguard configuration contains interface configuration, and peer configuration stanza for each peer.
 Hence similar configuration on two sides, using reciprocal values for public keys, and endpoint and listen ports.
 There are only two notable differences between MUC and BEG:

-• Catch-all 0.0.0.0/0 is used as the allowed-address on the MUC side.
-Regardless of MikroTik routing configuration, only traffic that is destined to allowed-address can be routed through the tunnel.
-BEG side can only send traffic to 10.1.200.2 through the tunnel.
+on the MUC side.
+Regardless of MikroTik routing configuration, only traffic that is destined toallowed-address

 A careful reader might have noticed that Wireguard interface MTU is set to 1420 bytes, whereas Ethernet MTU3 is 1500 bytes.
 The difference comes from Wireguard packet header, which is 60 bytes for IPv4, or 80 for IPv6.
 See this email for more details.